 When I started homeschooling, I went through an Indie route -also called as Independent Homeschooling by some.
 This means, I just followed the general education structure (I got the DEPED Curriculum outline at the Deped Learning Portal).
 As someone who did that I now realize that it is so hard to do Homeschooling on your own.
 Since I was working, I opted to register with a Deped Accredited School.

 A public school or a private school with a homeschool permit may offer this option.
 These services are either associated with a DepEd-accredited school or coordinated with the DepEd Schools Division.
 The duties of the school are: Designating a parent or guardian as a learning facilitator; registering learners through the Learning Information System; ensuring registration through the Learning Information System.

 How to Start Homeschooling

 If you’ve decided to homeschool your child, there are a few things to keep in mind as you begin structuring your child’s education.
-First and foremost, remember that you have the option to homeschool your child at any age.
-You can also choose to homeschool your child for just a year or two, or you can make homeschooling a long-term solution.
-There are no rules or set timelines for homeschooling.
 The first step to starting your homeschool is choosing the best placement for your child.
+In traditional schools,, this means choosing what grade your child should be in.
 This varies depending on your child’s age and interests.
 Once you’ve decided on the right placement, you’ll need to decide how you will deliver your child’s education.
 You can use a pre-packaged curriculum, create your own curriculum, or a combination of both.